MithileshGungah/Data-Science-Portfolio/Customer Churn Prediction/README.md

 **Observations:**
 - Categorical variables require encoding.
 - `customerID` is unique and non-predictive.
 - Missing values in `TotalCharges` addressed via conversion and imputation.
+- **Class Imbalance:** Only ~26.5% of customers churn → dataset is imbalanced, which requires careful evaluation using precision, recall, and F1-score metrics.

 ---